Skip to main content

 Summary of eviction strategies

-Non-interruptibleNone (default)CKS will not proceed with maintenance or scale-down while these Pods are running.
+Non-interruptibleNone (default)CKS doesn’t proceed with maintenance or scale-down while these Pods are running.
 Use for critical training jobs and single-instance stateful apps.Default behavior for Nodes, ensuring stability and reliability.

 Interruptibleqos.coreweave.cloud/interruptableCKS terminates Pods and proceeds with the Node action without waiting for their full terminationGracePeriodSeconds.
-Use for stateless workloads that can be restarted without data loss.Misspelled as interruptable for historical reasons; in the qos.coreweave.cloud namespace.
+Use for stateless workloads that you can restart without data loss.Misspelled as interruptable for historical reasons.
+In the qos.coreweave.cloud namespace.

-Gracefully interruptibleqos.coreweave.com/graceful-interruptibleCKS blocks the Node action until the Pod terminates or its terminationGracePeriodSeconds expires.
-Use for stateful applications that can handle graceful shutdowns.Spelled correctly; in the qos.coreweave.com namespace.
+Gracefully interruptibleqos.coreweave.com/graceful-interruptibleCKS blocks the Node action, including reboots, until the Pod terminates or its terminationGracePeriodSeconds expires.
+Use only for stateful applications that block rebooting until the application terminates, like databases and local storage.
+For all other workloads, use interruptible.Spelled correctly.
+In the qos.coreweave.com namespace.

 Non-interruptible

-Workloads that should not be interrupted, such as critical training jobs and single-instance stateful apps, should not set either of the two labels in the table above.
+Workloads that you don’t want interrupted, such as critical training jobs and single-instance stateful apps, shouldn’t set either of the two labels in the preceding table.
 If neither label is set, the Pod is considered non-interruptible.
 CKS treats Nodes with non-interruptible Pods as active.
-This means CKS will not proceed with Node maintenance, reboots, or scale-down while these Pods are running.
-Non-interruptible Pods are never evicted unless an extreme event occurs, such as complete Node failure or DC power loss.
+This means CKS doesn’t proceed with Node maintenance, reboots, or scale-down while these Pods are running.
+CKS never evicts non-interruptible Pods unless an extreme event occurs, such as complete Node failure or DC power loss.
 This is the default behavior for Pods.

 Interruptible